Amfravile History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Amfravile is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Amfravile family lived in "Amfreville, in the viscounty of Evereux, which was held by the service of two knights.
 This family came to England at the Conquest."
-CITATION[CLOSE]

 Early Origins of the Amfravile family

 The surname Amfravile was first found in Northumberland where they held a family seat from 1066, when William, Duke of Normandy, granted the forest, valley, and Lordship of Riddesdale, to Sir Robert Umfreville (nicknamed Robert with the beard,) Lord of Tours and Vian in Normandy.

 The family took control of Prudhoe Castle on the south bank of the River Tyne at Prudhoe, Northumberland.
 "In the reign of King John, we find Richard de Umfraville making 'his whole court at Whelpington' witness to a grant to the monks of Kelso; and the place for some time subsequently continued in this family, of whom Gilbert, in 1267, obtained from Henry III. liberty to hold a weekly market and annual fair here, which privileges, however, remained in force only for a very short period."

 The parish of Monkridge-Ward also held special significance the family.
 "About the year 1242, Munkeriche was held of Gilbert de Umfraville by Maria de Munkeriche and Roger Dun, by drengage service; in 1398, Maud, widow of Gilbert de Umfraville, died seised of the place."